sagarp4/enhanced-auth-service/README.md

 #### Step 2.
 Switch to master branch, if not in master.
 #### Step 3. npm i (to install all the necessary modules / packages)
 #### Step 4. npm run start:dev
-#### Step 5.
-Make sure to start your local mongoDB server / install the mongoDB extension in you VS Code.

 ## Note :
 #### 1. Also attached the postman collection in drive as well as in repository for this service for ease of usage, you can directly import the collection.